-The applicant proposes to install new wireless telecommunication facility on an existing joint utility pole located in the public right-of-way in front of 165 South Palomar Drive in the unincorporated Palomar Park area.
-The new facility will consist of a 7-foot pole extension, one 4-foot tall omnidirectional cylindrical antenna, and ancillary pole mounted equipment boxes.
-The facility will have an effective height of 50'-5" above grade where the maximum height allowed is 36 feet above grade.
+The applicant proposes to install a new wireless telecommunication facility on an existing joint utility pole located in the public right-of-way in front of 165 South Palomar Drive in the unincorporated Palomar Park area.
+The facility will consist of a 7-foot pole extension, one 4-foot tall cylindrical antenna, and ancillary pole mounted equipment boxes and will have an effective height of 50'-5" above grade where the maximum height allowed is 28 feet above grade.
 No grading or tree removal activities are proposed.